 “By identifying the humans behind the view and keeping a history of what they’re interested in, you’re creating a more streamlined approach to the sales cycle.”

-Marketo, Pardot, and HubSpot all have tools that help marketers create custom lead scores for contacts.
+Marketing automation tools like Marketo, Pardot, and HubSpot all have features that help marketers create custom lead scores for contacts.
 Why is lead scoring so important?
 For one, it helps identify the best fits and most interested prospects, making it a vital tool for marketing and sales teams.
 Lead scoring can be used to identify the best potential score on explicit attributes (fit) and implicit attributes (interest).

 A few examples of explicit attributes are the contact’s job title, industry, and geography.
 On the other hand, implicit attributes could include page visits, video views, and clicks.
 All of these actions imply that a contact is interested in your product or service.